cumus/Juicy_Code-Square_Up/README.md

 ![](https://github.com/cumus/Juicy-Code-Games_Project-2/blob/master/WikiResources/Home%20page%20picts/team%20logo1%20sin%20fondo.png)

-We are Juicy Code Games, we are working on an RTS called SQUARE UP.
+We are Juicy Code Games, and we are working on an RTS called SQUARE UP!.

 ## Square Up